Seeking Playwright Interns

 In our process, which originated at Yale University, young playwrights write new works inspired by an exploration of the life and work of Eugene O’Neill, America’s only Nobel Prize-winning playwright.
 Just as O’Neill built his work on the plays of European masters Strindberg and Ibsen, O’Neill Studio playwrights seek to stand on O’Neill’s shoulders.

-Throughout this process, in two levels, post-college playwrights will be linked as mentors to college-age playwrights, as both levels tap into O’Neill’s creative spirit.
+Throughout this process, in two levels, early career playwrights will be linked as mentors to college-aged playwrights, as both levels tap into O’Neill’s creative spirit.

 To this end, O’Neill plays and related biographical material will be discussed in our sessions by the playwrights as it informs the writing of one-act plays that they will write inspired by their exploration.